-In partnership with Boom, a new, cross-disciplinary publication that explores the history, culture, arts, politics, and society of California.
+In partnership with Boom Magazine, a new, cross-disciplinary publication that explores the history, culture, arts, politics, and society of California.

 The ancient rifle of a long-dead Californian arrived without warning.
 Unsolicited.
 Uninvited.
 A surprise bequest from an elder cousin who earned his master's in history from Claremont College and took pride in his role as the family archivist.
 The weapon, empty of shells and unexpectedly elegant, is sequestered in our upstairs closet.
 To protect the oak stock and copper case, it came cradled in soft white bunting, which we have unwrapped only a handful of times.
 A shrouded ghost, it stands in a dark corner behind winter coats and a faded bridesmaid dress as one year, then another, flows by.